 - Water & Cornstarch: Cornstarch is the magic thickener for this raspberry filling.
 You don’t need much, but you must dissolve it in a little water before using.
 This is called a “slurry”; see strawberry sauce as an example.

-- Raspberries: You’ll love the convenience of using frozen berries, which are typically frozen at their peak freshness and sweetness.
+- Raspberries: You’ll love the convenience of using frozen berries (just like I do for raspberry sweet rolls!), which are typically frozen at their peak freshness and sweetness.
 You need 12 ounces (340g).
 Fresh raspberries work just as well.

 - Sugar: You only need 1/3 cup (67g).
 The raspberry filling should be a little tart, because you’ll pair it with cake and frosting.

 - Lemon Juice: The filling needs *something* to balance the berry and sugar, and lemon juice provides that hint of freshness.
 Do not leave it out or the filling will taste pretty flat.